Forget plastic straws. Starbucks has a cup problem

 In 1990, the environmentalists won.
 McDonald’s announced that it would phase out its clamshell and replace it with paper packaging.

-The sudden turn against plastic straw bans over the last couple years had humble beginnings.
+The sudden turn against plastic straws over the last couple years had humble beginnings.
 In 2015, a marine biologist posted a YouTube video showing a sea turtle with a plastic straw lodged in his nostril.
 The turtle winces repeatedly, blood streaming down his face, as a scientist tugs at the straw about 20 times before extracting it completely.

 That video, coupled with a shocking statistic that came from a fourth-grader in Vermont, led to a public outcry.
 Cities enacted straw bans and companies like Starbucks, McDonalds and Disney vowed to phase out the now-offensive items.